Childhood Emotional Neglect – Stop the loneliness of your inner child

 - You become more confident, comfortable in your own skin and self-compassionate towards yourself even on days when things don’t go to plan

-- You have a clearer direction in life and know what you want and don’t want in life
+- You have a clearer direction in life and understanding of your wants and needs

-- You able to experience joy and embrace life & any opportunities that come by you
+- You are able to experience joy and embrace life & any opportunities that come by you